An empirical study of task and feature correlations in the reuse of pre-trained models: Task correlations aid pre-training

 Figure \ref{fig:integrated-grads-visuals} shows integrated gradients for Alice's and Bob's networks, for sample test images from the four combinations of MNIST and SVHN.
 In the case of zero task correlation ($\beta=0$), Alice's network has learned to almost completely ignore the right side of the image which contains features that are only useful for Bob's task.
 Bob's fine-tuned network does pick up features from the right side, but also retains most of Alice's features (likely due to Bob's limitations in adapting the network for his task).
 When there is perfect task correlation ($\beta=1$), Alice's network has learned to pay more attention to Bob's features.
 We see this especially for (a) MNIST-MNIST and (c) SVHN-MNIST, where there is clear and useful signal for Alice's task in the right side of the images.

 We also calculated integrated gradients on $1,000$ images sampled from each of the datasets, computed the average integrated gradient value of the left side and right side of each sample, and plotted histograms of these averages.
-These are shown in figure \ref{fig:histograms}, for MNIST-MNIST and SVHN-MNIST.

-The overlapping histograms for Alice's network in figure \ref{fig:histograms} imply that Alice found use in both her and Bob's features when $\beta=1$, while the separated histograms for Alice would imply that she used mostly only her own features when $\beta=0$.
+These are shown in figure \ref{fig:histograms}.
+The overlapping histograms for Alice's network imply that Alice found use in both her and Bob's features when $\beta=1$, while the separated histograms for Alice would imply that she used mostly only her own features when $\beta=0$.
 The overlapping histograms for Bob's network suggest strong reliance on Alice's features, even when their tasks are uncorrelated ($\beta=0$).